Going Beyond Compliance For Employee Wellbeing

 The demand and desire to feel safe is growing with people taking the matter into their own hands.
 In just five months during 2021, over 600,000 free safety apps were downloaded.

 Using a service like this has proven to make people feel comforted and more confident just by having something in their pocket should they need it.
-However, free personal safety apps have a number a flaws.
+However, free personal safety apps have a number of flaws.

 Research published by BMC reported them as being unreliable, not working as described, and/or having features that could be exploited.
 Additionally, free versions rely on family and friends to react in an emergency situation and lack the ability to connect to the emergency services directly.

 Businesses looking to roll out a personal safety app or personal safety alarm service for their teams need it to be centrally managed, scalable and compliant with personal data processing and storage.
-Free safety apps are designed for the B2C market and not fit for purpose as a workplace perk.
+Free safety apps are designed for the B2C market and are not fit for purpose as a workplace perk.

 Peoplesafe SOS App